Theory of weights in p-adic cohomology: Preliminaries on arithmetic -modules

 Let us show (ii).
 By exactness of the dual functor, it suffices to show the $u_+$ case.
 First, consider the case where $u$ is a c-open immersion.
 By Lemma \ref{t-gen-coh-PXTindtPsurhol}, we can suppose $X=X'$.
-Then, the claim follows from Remark \ref{rem-scrHcalH}.\ref{rem-scrHcalH(ii)}.
+Then, the claim follows from Remark \ref{rem-scrHcalH} (iv).
 The case where $u$ is a c-closed immersion is treated in Proposition \ref{propofpullbacks}.
 Finally, let us show the general case by the induction on the dimension of $X$.
 We may assume that the image of $b$ is dense in $Y'$.
-By using the localization triangle, we may shrink $Y$, and assume that $Y$ is integral.
-By Proposition \ref{homeo-univ} and using Zariski main theorem, we may assume that there exists an open dense subscheme $U'\subset Y'$ such that $u^{-1}(U')\rightarrow U$ is finite \'{e}tale.
-Using the proven immersion case, we may shrink $Y'$, and reduced to showing the case where $Y'$ is smooth and $u$ finite \'{e}tale.
+By using the localization triangle and the induction hypothesis, we may shrink $Y$, and assume that $Y$ is irreducible.
+For a morphism of frames $a\colon(\star,\star,\star,\mr{id})\colon (Y_{\mr{red}},\star,\star,\QQ)\rightarrow(Y,\star,\star,\QQ)$, $a_+$ is t-exact by definition.
+Thus we may replace $Y$ and $Y'$ by $Y_{\mr{red}}$ and $Y'_{\mr{red}}$, and assume that $Y$ and $Y'$ are integral.
+By using Zariski main theorem, there exists an open dense subscheme $U'\subset Y'$ such that $u^{-1}(U')\rightarrow U'$ is finite \'{e}tale.
+Using the proven immersion case and the induction hypothesis, we may shrink $Y'$, and reduced to showing the case where $Y'$ is smooth and $u$ is c-finite \'{e}tale.
 In this case, we see easily that $u_+$ is t-exact. \end{proof}

 \begin{empt} Let $Y$ be a realizable variety.
 Take a couple $(Y,X)$ such that $X$ is proper.
 Then we define the category $(F\text{-})D^{\mr{b}}_{\mr{ovhol}}(Y/K):= (F\text{-})D^{\mr{b}}_{\mr{ovhol}}(Y,X/K)$.
 This does not depend on the choice of such a couple up to canonical equivalence of categories with t-structure.
 Indeed, take another couple $(Y,X')$ with $X'$ is proper.
 Let $X''$ be the closure of $Y$ in $X\times X'$.
 We obtain two morphisms $(Y,X'')\rightarrow (Y,X^{(\prime)})$.
 Then, using Lemma \ref{t-gen-coh-PXTindtPsurhol} the independence follows.